Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quib-naming.rst

 The :py:attr:`~pyquibbler.Quib.assigned_name` property is a string indicating the name of the quib as assigned by the user.
-The ``assigned_name`` is set either by explicit assignment, or by inference according to the name of the variable to which the quib is assigned.
+The ``assigned_name`` is set either by explicit assignment, or by inference according to the name of the variable to which the quib is first assigned.
 This assigned name is displayed before the equal sign in the quib repr and can also be accessed by the ``assigned_name`` property:

 .. code:: python